Giru, Queensland: History

 The name of the town and the locality derives from the railway station name, assigned on 31 March 1916, derived from "goru", a type name for a species of sugarcane from New Guinea which was successfully experimented with and widely grown in the district.

 The Invicta Sugar Mill was originally located on the Richmond River in New South Wales.
 In 1906, it was relocated to Bucca near the Kolan River near Bundaberg.
 In 1919, it was moved north to the Haughton River in the Burdekin district, where the township of Giru grew around it.
 It commenced crushing there under the same name on 4 August 1921.

 On Saturday 1 May 1926, the School of Arts Hall was officially opened with a dance.

 The Giru Post Office opened by 1922.

 Giru State School opened on 1 October 1924.
-The school celebrated its golden jubilee (50th anniversary) in 1974.
+The school celebrated its golden jubilee (50th anniversary) in 1974 and its centenary in 2024.

 St Joseph's School opened in 1945 and closed in 1998.

+The Palm Creek Folk Festival was an annual event held in Giru on the Queen's Birthday public holiday, and spanned four days.
+It commonly featured known and up-and-coming bands from several music genres, ranging from folk to alternative.